Tom Abell ready for ‘lots of excitement and plenty of nerves’ at Hundred draft

 “With the big crowds, top players and the TV audience, if you can get in and perform it can only be good for your career.”

-While all eyes will be on the Welsh Fire trolley dash – with Hussey overseeing the men’s overhaul and the women’s team alone in using only three of their four permitted retentions – there is business to do across the board.
+While all eyes will be on the Welsh Fire trolley dash – with Hussey overseeing the men’s overhaul and the women’s team retaining just two of their permitted four players – there is business to do across the board.

 In the men’s draw, Oval Invincibles have both £125,000 spaces open, while Birmingham Phoenix, London Spirit and Trent Rockets all have one.

-Resurgent England batter Ben Duckett, Tom Banton and Sam Hain are among those looking for new homes after departing Welsh Fire, while seamer Reece Topley, leg-spinner Matt Parkinson, David Willey, Olly Stone, Stevie Eskinazi, Jamie Smith and Jake Lintott are among the most prominent names on the long-list.
+Resurgent England batter Ben Duckett, Tom Banton and Sam Hain are among those looking for new homes after departing Welsh Fire, while Reece Topley, Matt Parkinson, David Willey, Olly Stone, Stevie Eskinazi, Jamie Smith and Jake Lintott are among the most prominent names on the long-list.
+Test wicketkeeper Ben Foakes is one of a handful of late entrants in the draft, having previously declined to put his name forward.

 Wyatt is the only domestic player carrying a reserve, going in at the top fee of £31,250.
 Indian duo Harmanpreet Kaur and Jemimah Rodrigues have also come in at the maximum base price, as well as New Zealand’s Sophie Devine.